almost a diary, Europe, traveling

 I’m in Prague this weekend…

-… and I really think I should be allowed to vote in the EU accession referendum the Czech Republic is holding today and tomorrow, given the apparent lack of any exitement for the community the people over here show quite visibly.
+… and I really think I should be allowed to vote in the EU accession referendum the Czech Republic is holding today and tomorrow, given the apparent lack of any excitement for the community the people over here show quite visibly.
 I was wandering around the city all afternoon and late evening and all I saw was a single, lonely EU flag – at the tourist information center.

 Standard